 - Hold the bolt head in place using another pair of pliers or wrench.
-Once loose, carefully slide the end clamp from the post.
+Once loose, carefully slide the end clamp from the post, and position in such a way that it won't slide back onto the battery top.
 When you do, be sure you have already placed your tools on the ground or on your Styrofoam tray to prevent sparking an electrical charge.

-Now that both terminals are loose, it's time to unfasten any plate that holds the battery in its seat.
+- Now that both terminals are loose, it's time to unfasten any plate that holds the battery in its seat.
 Most likely, you'll encounter the same sized nut as the ones found on the terminal cable clamp or a wing nut you can unscrew by hand.
 Once it's loose, you can now safely remove the battery.
 Remember, it can be heavy, and you'll likely be hunched over it; be sure to lift with your knees.

-With the battery safely away from the car, use your battery terminal cleaner to brush out any remaining sulfate from inside the terminal cable end clamps.
+- With the battery safely away from the car, use your battery terminal cleaner to brush out any remaining sulfate from inside the terminal cable end clamps.

 Now you're ready for the last step, installing the new battery.